 Apparently, because Sarah still needed reassurance, God in His grace personally communicated the promise to her.

-Interestingly, when Abraham heard the promise, he laughed with joy and expectation.
+When Abraham heard the promise, he laughed with joy and expectation.

-The Lord reprimanded Sarah’s incredulity and underscored the certainty of His promise by repeating it.
+The Lord gently reprimanded Sarah’s incredulity and underscored the certainty of His promise by repeating it.
 At the set time, she would give birth to the promised son.
 Emphasizing the certainty of fulfillment, the Lord promised that when He returned, she would be the mother of a baby boy (v.
 10).

 God reminded Sarah that He was the source of the promise.
 Using a rhetorical question, He forced Sarah to recognize His awesome power.
-He asked, “Is anything to hard for the Lord” (v.
-14)?
-The word translated “hard” comes from the Hebrew root Pala meaning wonderful, awesome, exceptional or extraordinary.
+He asked, “Is anything to hard for the Lord?” (v.
+14).
+The word translated “hard” comes from the Hebrew root pala meaning wonderful, awesome, exceptional or extraordinary.
 In other words, is there anything so wonderful, so awesome, so exceptional or so extraordinary that God is unable to do it?
 The obvious answer is a resounding no!

 Looking at the situation from God’s perspective, Sarah realized the foolishness of her unbelief.
 When the Lord asked Abraham why she had laughed, she couldn’t help stepping out of the cover of the tent to deny the accusation.
 But, the Lord emphatically declared, “you did laugh” putting an end to her denial (v.
 15).
 In so doing, He assured Sarah that although the idea of having a son seemed impossible, she would certainly see the promise fulfilled.